stratosphereips/StratosphereLinuxIPS/docs/usage.md

 - Argus flows (CSV file separated by commas or TABs)
 - Zeek/Bro flows from a Zeek folder with log files
 - Nfdump flows from a binary nfdump file
+- Text flows from stdin in zeek, argus or suricata form

 It's recommended to use PCAPs.